 M.A.
 (Biblical and Theological Studies) Admission Requirements

 - A Bachelor’s degree from a regionally accredited undergraduate institution

 - A cumulative undergraduate GPA of 3.0 or higher

 - A completed application for admission and all admissions materials

-If an applicant does not meet one of these requirements, we invite them to contact an enrollment counselor to explore alternative M.A.
+If you do not meet one of these requirements, contact an enrollment counselor to explore alternative M.A.
 (Biblical and Theological Studies) admission options.